touilleio/alephium-standalone/README.md

   - Runs on port *39973* (instead of the default 9973) to be compatible with platforms such as [Flux](https://www.runonflux.io/)
   - Without [API key](https://wiki.alephium.org/full-node/Full-Node-More/#api-key)
   - A [testnet user.conf](./user-testnet.conf) is also available for [testing](https://wiki.alephium.org/network/testnet-guide).
+- Check the sha256sum of the downloaded snapshot (using [tee-hash](https://github.com/touilleio/tee-hash) to do it all in one stream)

 A basic [docker-compose.yml](./docker-compose.yml) show how to quickly run the container.